czerwonk/hakanai/SECURITY_REPORT.md

 ## Executive Summary

 Hakanai demonstrates **excellent security practices** with a well-implemented zero-knowledge architecture.
-The comprehensive security audit identified **0 High** (was 1, now fixed), **6 Medium**, and **8 Low** severity findings across all components. **No Critical vulnerabilities** were discovered.
-With the recent memory security improvements using zeroize, the cryptographic implementation follows industry best practices, and the overall security posture is excellent for production deployment.
+The comprehensive security audit identified **0 High** (was 1, now fixed), **5 Medium** (was 6, now 5), and **8 Low** severity findings across all components. **No Critical vulnerabilities** were discovered.
+With recent security improvements including memory clearing (zeroize) and atomic file operations, the cryptographic implementation follows industry best practices, and the overall security posture is excellent for production deployment.

 **Overall Security Rating: A** (upgraded from A-)